MENU

 OVERVIEW

-As a member of the National Association of Schools of Music, the Music Department at Carson-Newman University holds a Department Audition as an entrance requirement for prospective music majors.
+As a member of the National Association of Schools of Music, Carson-Newman University holds a Music Department Audition as an entrance requirement for prospective music majors.
+Students wishing to schedule an audition should fill out the Audition Application Form.
 The department audition also serves as an audition for music scholarships and has two basic parts:

 1. Solo performance in your primary performance area (keyboard, voice, instrument).
 Click here to see the specific audition requirements for each performance area.